ServiceStack/servicestack.net/MyApp/_posts/2023-08-04_bulk-insert-performance.md

 We hope these results have been informative and have highlighted opportunities for improvements in your own systems needing to perform large inserts or data imports.

-Please let us know in the comments if you'd like us to run these benchmarks on other popular platforms like Linux on AWS or Hetzner Cloud VMs.